-The information shown in this table is based upon information furnished to Macatawa by the individuals named in the table.
+The information shown in this table is based upon information furnished by the individuals named in the table.

-- (2) The numbers of shares stated are based on information furnished by each person listed and include shares personally owned of record by that person and shares that under applicable regulations are considered to be otherwise beneficially owned by that person.
+- (2)The numbers of shares stated are based on information furnished by each person listed and include shares personally owned of record by that person and shares that under applicable regulations are considered to be otherwise beneficially owned by that person.
 Under these regulations, a beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise, has or shares voting power or dispositive power with respect to the security.
-Using power includes the power to vote or direct the voting of the security.
+Voting power includes the power to vote or direct the voting of the security.
 Dispositive power includes the power to dispose or direct the disposition of the security.
-A person is also considered the beneficial owner of a security within 60 days.
-Shares held in fiduciary capacities by Grand are not included unless otherwise indicated.
-Grand and the directors and officers of Grand and Grand disclaim beneficial ownership of shares held by Grand in fiduciary capacities. - (3) These numbers include shares as to which the listed person is legally entitled to share voting or dispositive power by reason of joint ownership, trust or other contract or property right, and shares held by spouses and minor children over whom the listed person may have influence by reason of relationship.
-Shares held in fiduciary capacities by Grand are not included unless otherwise indicated.
+A person is also considered the beneficial owner of a security if the person has a right to acquire beneficial ownership of the security within 60 days.
+Shares held in fiduciary capacities by Grand Bank are not included unless the individual named has a personal fiduciary or beneficiary interest in the account.
+Grand and the directors and officers of Grand and Grand Bank disclaim beneficial ownership of shares held by Grand Bank in fiduciary capacities. - (3) These numbers include shares as to which the listed person is legally entitled to share voting or dispositive power by reason of joint ownership, trust or other contract or property right, and shares held by spouses and minor children over whom the listed person may have influence by reason of relationship.
+Shares held in fiduciary capacities by Grand Bank are not included unless the individual named has a personal fiduciary or beneficiary interest in the account.
 The directors and officers of Grand and Grand Bank, by reason of their positions, may be in a position to influence the voting or disposition of shares held in trust by Grand Bank to some degree, but disclaim beneficial ownership of these shares.

-- (4) This column reflects the number of shares of Macatawa common stock to be issued to the specified person in exchange for the number of shares of Grand common stock as of November 20, 2001 held by such person as shown above. - (5) These numbers consist of shares held in various fiduciary capacities through the trust department of Grand.
-Grand and the directors and officers of Grand and Grand disclaim beneficial ownership of these shares. - (6) These numbers include shares of restricted Grand common stock and shares of Grand common stock that may be acquired through the exercise of stock options within 60 days.
+(4) This column reflects the number of shares of Macatawa common stock to be issued to the specified person in exchange for the number of shares of Grand common stock as of November 30, 2001 held by such person as shown above.
+(5) These numbers include shares of Grand common stock that may be acquired through the exercise of stock options within 60 days.